Testimony Jaga: Career

 Testimony Jaga's career as a gospel singer started in 2012 after he stopped making secular music.
 He is the pioneer of Street Gospel Movement, a ministry that combines music and social welfare service as tool for spreading the gospel to people in the streets of Lagos.

-Testimony Jaga became popular after the debut release of his first gospel single titled "Igara" in 2018 which won him award for the "Artiste of the Year" at LIMA 2019.
-He composes and sings his songs in English, Yoruba and Pidgin language, and has released other singles like Take it, Jehovah Doer amongst other.
+Testimony Jaga became popular after the debut release of his 2018 gospel single titled "Igara", which won him Artiste of the Year at LIMA 2019.
+He composes and sings his songs in English, Yoruba and Pidgin language, and has released other singles including "Take It" and "Jehovah Doer".
 He has featured gospel artists such Akporo, Frank Edwards, Israel Strong, etc and as well, has been featured on gospel songs belonging to other gospel musical artists such as Mike Abdul, Password, Timi Phoenix, Elijah Daniel, Ologodidan amongst others.

 On 20 July 2019, Revolution Plus Property unveiled Testimony Jaga as their brand ambassador.
 He was also unveiled as one of Agil Express brand ambassador on 28 January 2022.

 Testimony Jaga embarked on his first major media tour in United Kingdom titled "Testimony Jaga Live in UK" in November 2021.